Proto-Indo-European phonology: Dorsals

 The actual pronunciation of these sounds in PIE is not certain.
 One current idea is that the "palatovelars" were in fact simple velars, i.e. *[k], *[ɡ], *[ɡʱ], while the "plain velars" were pronounced farther back, perhaps as uvular consonants, i.e. *[q], *[ɢ], *[ɢʱ].
 If the labiovelars were just labialized forms of the "plain velars", they would then have been pronounced [qʷ], *[ɢʷ], *[ɢʷʱ] but the pronunciation of the labiovelars as [kʷ], *[ɡʷ], *[ɡʷʱ] would still be possible in uvular theory, if the satem languages first shifted the "palatovelars" and then later merged the "plain velars" and "labiovelars".
 See Centum and satem languages for more support of this theory.

 Another theory is that there may have been only two series (plain velar and labiovelar) in PIE, with the palatalized velars arising originally as a conditioned sound change in satem languages.
 See Centum and satem languages.

 The satem languages merged the labiovelars kʷ, *gʷ, *gʷʰ with the plain velar series k, *g, *gʰ, while the palatovelars ḱ, *ǵ, *ǵʰ became sibilant fricatives or affricates of various types, depending on the individual language.
 In some phonological conditions, depalatalization occurred, yielding what appears to be a centum reflex in a satem language.
 For example, in Balto-Slavic and Albanian, palatovelars were depalatalized before resonants unless the latter were followed by a front vowel.
 The reflexes of the labiovelars are generally indistinguishable from those of the plain velars in satem languages, but there are some words where the lost labialization has left a trace, such as by u-coloring the following vowel.

-The centum group of languages, on the other hand, merged the palatovelars ḱ, *ǵ, *ǵʰ with the plain velar series k, *g, *gʰ, while the labiovelars kʷ, *gʷ, *gʷʰ were kept distinct.
-Analogous to the depalatalization of the satem languages, the centum languages show delabialisation of labiovelars when adjacent to *w (or its allophone *u), according to a rule known as the boukólos rule.
+The centum group of languages, on the other hand, merged the palatovelars ḱ, *ǵ, *ǵʰ with the plain velar series k, *g, *gʰ, while the labiovelars kʷ, *gʷ, *gʷʰ were in general kept distinct.
+Centum languages show delabialisation of labiovelars when adjacent to *w (or its allophone *u), according to a rule known as the boukólos rule.